-- Identification of interregional RDI activities among the RUN-EU partners and of opportunities for establishing RDI teams. - Identification of funding targets that can support the envisioned RDI activities under the different key areas of the Hub, and promote projects with interregional character and the quadruple helix approach that constitutes the cornerstone of the Hub. - Build an interregional network within the scope of activities of the EIH, involving external partners and relevant regional actors, aiming to create large scale projects that tie to the RUN-EU Plus project. - Identify training opportunities that meet the needs of external partners, and which can help define the future skills to be incorporated into programs being defined at different levels on the various work packages of RUN-EU (namely, short advanced programs and collaborative degrees). - Produce an annual activities report.
+- Identification of interregional RDI activities among the RUN-EU partners and of opportunities for establishing RDI teams. - Identification of funding targets that can support the envisioned RDI activities under the different key areas of the Hub, and promote projects with interregional character and the quadruple helix approach that constitutes the cornerstone of the Hub. - Build an interregional network within the scope of activities of the EIH, involving external partners and relevant regional actors, aiming to create large scale projects - Identify training opportunities that meet the needs of external partners, and which can help define the future skills to be incorporated into programs being defined at different levels on the various work packages of RUN-EU (namely, short advanced programs and collaborative degrees). - Produce an annual activities report.

-6. STRATEGIC PLAN IMPLEMENTATION AND NEXT STEPS
+7. STRATEGIC PLAN IMPLEMENTATION AND NEXT STEPS